macro-vulnerabilitiesCOL/macro-vulnerabilitiesCOL.github.io/index.md

 ### Institutions

-French Agency for Development
-Ministry of Finance and Public Credit (Colombia) National Planning Department (Colombia)
-National University of Colombia
+French Agency for Development, Ministry of Finance and Public Credit (Colombia), National Planning Department (Colombia) and National University of Colombia

 ### Contact